 NexoBrid is approved in the European Union and other international markets and has been designated as an orphan biologic in the United States, European Union and other international markets.
 Pursuant to the terms of our existing license agreement, if the BLA is approved, MediWound will transfer the BLA to Vericel and Vericel will market NexoBrid in the U.S. Both MediWound and Vericel, under the supervision of a Central Steering Committee comprised of members of both companies will continue to guide development of NexoBrid in North America.
 Under our license agreement with MediWound, NexoBrid is being manufactured for BARDA prior to approval by the FDA under an emergency use authorization.
-For the three and six months ended June 30, 2021, \$0.8 million and \$1.8 million, respectively, of net revenue associated with delivery of NexoBrid to BARDA was recorded.
-No revenue related to the procurement by BARDA was recognized in the comparable periods of 2020.
+For the three and nine months ended September 30, 2021, \$0.8 million and \$2.6 million, respectively, of net revenue associated with delivery of NexoBrid to BARDA was recorded, and \$1.2 million during the three months ended September 30, 2020.